scriptex/rollup-mpa/README.md

 ## About

 This repository serves as a starter template for creating multiple page applications using Rollup as a module bundler.

 A module bundler is a JavaScript (in this case) module which bundles your JS/CSS modules in one file, optimizes their size, minifies them and does many more things.

 This starter template provides:

 -   Latest EcmaScript/JavaScript support
+-   Optional support for TypeScript instead of JavaScript
 -   SASS pre-processor for stylesheets
 -   PostCSS post-processor for stylesheets
 -   PNG sprites
 -   SVG sprites (TODO)
 -   PWA capabilities (TODO)
 -   minification of the generated (CSS and JS) bundles
 -   tree shaking
 -   stylesheet assets managements (copy assets referenced in the imported stylesheets - fonts, images, etc.)

 ## Support this project